Voronenko/Storing_TreeView_Structures_WithMongoDB/README.md

 #Background
 In a real life almost any project deals with the tree structures.
 Different kinds of taxonomies, site structures etc require modelling of hierarhy relations.
-In this article I will illustrate using first three of five typical approaches of operateting with hierarchy data on example of the MongoDB database.
+In this article I will illustrate using five typical approaches plus one combination of operating with hierarchy data on example of the MongoDB database.
 Those approaches are:

 - Model Tree Structures with Child References